holdenmad/cookbook-group4/README.md

 2. Allow collaborators
 3. Talk about layout
 4. Decide which library (Bootstrap, etc.?)
+   1. Either take it directly from website or download it and include the CSS file
 5. Speak with each other to see who wants to do what
    1. Who prefers to do what
 6. Use google drawings to figure out layout